Clan del Golfo: Armed strikes

-On January 5, 2012, the organization launched an armed strike in much of northern Colombia to protest the killing of their leader 'Giovanni'.
-The strike completely paralyzed several Colombian departments as shopkeepers and travellers were told to stay at home or face 'consequences'.
+On January 5, 2012, Clan del Golfo launched an armed strike which affected much of northern Colombia to protest the killing of their leader "Giovanni."
+The strike completely paralyzed several Colombian departments, as shopkeepers and travelers were told to stay at home or face "consequences."

-In 2012 the Gulf Clan also got into conflict with The Office of Envigado over the drug trade in Medellín.
+In 2012, Clan del Golfo came into conflict with The Office of Envigado over the drug trade in Medellín.

-In 2017 the Gulf Clan began a "pistol plan" against the police officers because one of their leaders was killed.
+In 2017, Clan del Golfo began a "pistol plan" against police officers because one of their leaders was killed.

-In April and May 2022, the Gulf Clan launched attacks across rural northern Colombia after their leader Dairo Antonio Úsuga was extradited to the United States.
+In April and May 2022, Clan del Golfo launched attacks across rural northern Colombia after their leader Dairo Antonio Úsuga was extradited to the United States.

 In popular culture

-The Clan del Golfo has, as of recently, been featured and discussed in several documentary programs such as the series by Vice titled Criminal Planet (2021) as well as the British television program called Cocaine: Living with the Cartels (2019).
+The Clan del Golfo has been featured and discussed in several documentary programs, such as the series by Vice entitled Criminal Planet (2021), as well as the British television program Cocaine: Living with the Cartels (2019).